Kansas Incentives and Workforce Development Guide

 - High Performance Incentive Program (HPIP) :

-- This program provides a 10% corporate income tax credit on the qualified capital investment of an eligible company.
+This program can provides a 10% corporate income tax credit on the qualified capital investment of an eligible company and up to $50,000 on eligible training.
 Qualified capital investment can include such items as the purchase or lease of a facility or equipment, remodeling or build-out costs, fixtures, furniture and computers.
 Equipment transferred to Kansas from out-of-state is also credited at the original acquisition cost.
 The 10% tax credit is awarded to companies that operate an eligible business, pay above-average wages and invest in employee training.
-The credits can be used to significantly reduce a company’s corporate income tax liability in a given year.
+The credits can be used to significantly reduce a company¹s corporate income tax liability in a given year.
 Credits must be used within a consecutive 16-year period.
 The minimum investment threshold to qualify for HPIP is $1 million for the urban counties of Douglas, Johnson, Sedgwick, Shawnee and Wyandotte.
 For all other counties, the minimum investment threshold is $50,000.
 A key component of HPIP is the completion of the Project Description form, which must be submitted to the Department of Commerce prior to the company signing any document, such as a lease or purchase agreement, which commits the company to locating or expanding in Kansas.
+This program can also make a worksite eligible for a sales tax exemption for eligible capital investment.

 - Machinery & Equipment Expensing Deduction :